bepetersn/static-mail/README.md

 ```

 So where is the email?
 All we've provided is a name.
-Taking a look in the `emails/use_my_service.msg` file, we have the answer:
+Taking a look in the
+`emails/use_my_service.msg` file, we have the answer:

 ```
 subject:

     The next cool service at {{ promo.percent_off }}!

-text:
+body:

     Hey {{ contact.full_name }}, try out our service by visiting: https://coolservice.com/.
 You could get {{ promo.percent_off }}% off